Skip to Content

 Background

 Lake Arlington serves as a drinking water source to over 500,000 people in the Dallas-Fort Worth metroplex.
-In 2012, Village Creek, the lake's main tributary, was not meeting the criteria for bacteria levels in water quality standards.
-There were also some concerns in several portions of the lake that were listed for concerns related to elevated levels of chlorophyll-a and nitrate.
+In 2012, Village Creek, Lake Arlington’s main tributary, did not meet all water quality standards because bacteria concentrations exceeded the criteria used to evaluate attainment of the primary contact recreation use, and several portions of Lake Arlington were listed for concerns for elevated chlorophyll-a and nitrate.
+Past studies conducted within the watershed show that water quality has degraded, and more vigorous management measures are needed.

 Back to the top of the page Back to top